aesara-devs/aesara/doc/extending/optimization.rst

     .. method:: transform(fgraph, node)

-      This method takes a :ref:`FunctionGraph` and an :ref:`Apply` node and returns either ``False`` to signify that no changes are to be done or a list of `Variable`s which matches the length of the node's ``outputs`` list.
-When the `LocalOptimizer` is applied by a `Navigator`, the outputs of the node passed as argument to the `LocalOptimizer` will be replaced by the list returned.
+      This method takes a :class:`FunctionGraph` and an :ref:`Apply` node and returns either ``False`` to signify that no changes are to be done or a list of :class:`Variable`\s which matches the length of the node's ``outputs`` list.
+When the :class:`LocalOptimizer` is applied by a :class:`NavigatorOptimizer`, the outputs of the node passed as argument to the :class:`LocalOptimizer` will be replaced by the list returned.